jim-easterbrook/Photini/src/doc/other/localisation.rst

 You should choose the common language if it’s not already available in Photini, moving on to the variations once the common language is done.
 Once your language is added you can ask to join the language team and then start translating.

-Click on your language, then click on "src..en/photini.ts (transifex)" to work on the Photini GUI strings.
+Click on your language, then click on "src..en/photini.ts (master)" to work on the Photini GUI strings.

 When you've finished working on a translation there's no need to do anything further.
 Transifex automatically pushes the translation to GitHub, where I can merge it into the main repository branch.